rya-sge/access-denied/_posts/2026-09-14-aztec-delayed-public-mutable-pause-privacy-delay.md

 A token contract usually carries a small piece of public configuration that every transfer has to consult: a pause flag, a fee rate, an allowlist entry.

-On Ethereum this is a storage read and nothing more.
+On Ethereum this is a single storage read.

 On [Aztec](https://aztec.network/), the private half of a transfer is proved on the user's device against a block that has already been mined, so the function never sees the chain's present state and cannot know whether the flag flipped since.